lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 The big upside of Vue is that if you use it, you will almost never have to do a manual `querySelector` or `addEventListener` anymore!
 Instead you will use conventional `v-` HTML attributes on specific element.

-Let's start to try our first challenge with Vue!
+Let's start our first challenge with Vue!

 ## Boilerplate